Common Myths About EMDR Therapy (And What’s Actually True)

 Many people use EMDR therapy not because of one “big event,” but to work through smaller, ongoing stressors that still carry residual distress.
 Whether rooted in early experiences, relationship patterns, or everyday overwhelm, EMDR helps the brain reprocess those memories so they no longer trigger the same emotional or physical reactions.

-Myth #3: EMDR Therapy Works Instantly
+Myth 3: EMDR Works Instantly

 Because EMDR can create noticeable relief, some people expect all distress to disappear after one session.
 While it’s possible to feel lighter quickly, that’s because EMDR helps the brain process memories in a more adaptive way—reducing the emotional charge that’s been stored in the body.
 It supports healing step by step, allowing the nervous system to adjust at a pace that feels safe.
 Research has shown that some clients experience rapid decreases in emotional distress or vividness of memories after early sessions, yet lasting change develops through continued reprocessing.³